kylep/kyle.pericak.com/content/posts/gcp/gcp-cloud-functions.md

 1. Go to the 'Trigger" tab
 1. Find the URL.
 Copy it.

-You can now test the URL with curl, your browser, httpie, python, ect.
+You can now test the URL with curl, your browser, httpie, python, etc.

 ```bash
 https://<region>-<project>.cloudfunctions.net/HelloWorld